samanthajlee2/edgent-kafka-spark/README.md

 ./mvnw clean package  # add -Pplatform-java7 or -Pplatform-android as needed
 ```

-Note: Do NOT override the value via
-`./mvnw ... -Dedgent.runtime.version=<the-version>`.
-The build will not behave as desired.

 #### Running the application on edge
 You can copy `<script>.sh` and the generated `target/*-uber.jar` to the
 edge device and then run it